ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 Bruce Schneier has this wonderful story ([*The Security Mindset*](https://www.schneier.com/blog/archives/2008/03/the_security_mi_1.html), 2008):

 > *“Uncle Milton Industries has been selling ant farms to children since 1956.
 Some years ago, I remember opening one up with a friend.
 There were no actual ants included in the box.
 Instead, there was a card that you filled in with your address, and the company would mail you some ants.
 My friend expressed surprise that you could get ants sent to you in the mail.
 [Bruce Schneier] replied: ‘What’s really interesting is that these people will send a tube of live ants to anyone you tell them to.’ … Security requires a particular mindset.
 Security professionals -- at least the good ones -- see the world differently.
 They can’t walk into a store without noticing how they might shoplift.
-They can't use a computer without wondering about the security vulnerabilities.
-They can't vote without trying to figure out how to vote twice.”*
+They can’t use a computer without wondering about the security vulnerabilities.
+They can’t vote without trying to figure out how to vote twice.”*

 Can this mindset be taught?
 Our experience is that it can be, at least in part.
 Checklists, guidance, and tips help remind people to look for certain things, especially when they are built from relevant past experiences.
 Another technique that helps is working to develop a slightly paranoid mind-set.
 Not a clinical level of paranoia, but a constant low-level concern that there are many risks and that some people really are out to get you.
 Remember that some users will intentionally seek to cause rare, unlikely, or unexpected situations, in the hope that such attacks will give them unwarranted privileges.
 As a result, when writing secure programs, paranoia is a virtue.
 Talking about risks with others, reviewing plans with others, and continuously looking for risks can all help identify risks so that they can be addressed *before* they become problems.